alephium/voting-tutorial/docs/Voting Application on Alephium.md

 <img title="contract transaction" src="./assets/contract-transaction.png" >

 Smart contracts can only interact with addresses in the same group beacause they are supported in intra-group shards.
 This means that a contract deployed by an address in group `i` will have its created address in group `i` and the deployment transaction belongs to chain `(i, i)`.
-Finally, the contract can only interact with addresses in group `i`.
+Finally, the contract can only interact or exchange assets with addresses in group `i`.

 # Voting Smart Contracts

-Alephium  has its own programming language called  Fi-Lang for dApps.
+Alephium has its own programming language, *Fi-Lang* for dApps.
 It allows to build efficient and secure smart contracts.
 The language syntax is similar to Rust.

 Smart contracts have a state (i.e list of voters, administrator address, vote counts) and methods (token allocation, vote registration, closing) that users can call.
 Contracts are written as a `TxContract` which is similar to a class in standard programming languages.
 Once the contract is deployed on the blockchain, users can submit a script `TxScript` which imports the contract and calls its functions.
 The smart contract corresonding to our voting protocol with two voters is the following: